thirdweb-dev/typescript-sdk/etc/sdk.api.md

 }

 // @public (undocumented)
-export function recursiveResolveGatewayUrl(json: any, ipfsGatewayUrl: string): any;
+export function recursiveResolveGatewayUrl(json: any, storage: IStorage): any;

 // Warning: (ae-internal-missing-underscore) The name "replaceIpfsWithGateway" should be prefixed with an underscore because the declaration is marked as @internal
 //